Nickprovs/showcase/README.md

 It has an expansive feature set that a variety of users can leverage.

-- Integrated Content-Management System: Add, Edit, Delete, and Feature your content.
+- **Integrated Content-Management System:** Add, Edit, Delete, and Feature your content.
-- Contact System: Receive messages from prospective users.
+- **Contact System:** Receive messages from prospective users.
-- Themeing: Change the entire site's theme (Background Image and Colors) on-the-fly.
+- **Themeing:** Change the entire site's theme (Background Image and Colors) on-the-fly.
-- Device Optimization: Content adjusts to window size
+- **Device Optimization:** Content adjusts to window size
-- SEO: Server-side rendering, user-defined slugs, auto-generated meta tags for sharing content
+- **SEO:** Server-side rendering, user-defined slugs, auto-generated meta tags for sharing content
-- Security: Opt-In 2FA, Secure Cookie Auth, Configurable Sanitization
+- **Security:** Opt-In 2FA, Secure Cookie Auth, Configurable Sanitization
-- Versatilitiy: Change most of the website's content at any time
+- **Versatilitiy:** Change most of the website's content at any time
-- Content: Host your portfolio, a blog, photo, and media section.
+- **Content:** Host your portfolio, a blog, photo, and media section.
 Can rename or hide the portfolio section.
-- And More: Pagination, Categories, Tags, Search, Addressable Highlights, etc... all implemented!
+- **Configurable:** Can be configured at the environment level for a variety of deployments.
-- Common Content Section Features
+- **And More:** Pagination, Categories, Tags, Search, Addressable Highlights, etc... all implemented!

 [![Product Name Screen Shot][product-screenshot]](https://example.com)